Office Space: Plot

-Tired of being mistreated, Peter, Michael, and Samir decide to take revenge by infecting Initech's accounting system with a computer virus designed by Michael to divert huge numbers of fractions of pennies into a bank account.
-Such transactions are small enough to avoid detection but will result in the accrual of a substantial amount of money over time.
-Peter successfully installs the virus and on Michael and Samir's last day, he steals a frequently malfunctioning printer, which the three proceed to destroy in a field.
-At a weekend party, Peter hears rumors from a colleague that Joanna had slept with Lumbergh.
+Tired of their own mistreatment, Peter, Michael, and Samir decide to take revenge by infecting Initech's accounting system with a computer virus designed by Michael to divert huge numbers of fractions of pennies into a bank account.
+Peter successfully installs the virus, and on Michael and Samir's last day, he steals a frequently malfunctioning printer, which the three proceed to destroy in a field.
+They also learn that Tom attempted suicide prior to being laid off, but then changed his mind, and in the process got into an accident that resulted in him winning a large amount of money in damages from a lawsuit.
+At a party at Tom's house, Peter hears rumors from a colleague that Joanna had slept with Lumbergh.
 When Joanna confirms this, a heated exchange leads to them breaking up.
-Frustrated with her job, Joanna gives her boss the finger and quits in response to another lecture about her lack of "flair".
+Frustrated with her job, Joanna quits in response to another lecture about her lack of "flair", giving her boss the middle finger as she does so.

-On Monday, Peter discovers that a bug in Michael's code has caused the virus to steal over $300,000 across the weekend, which guarantees they will be caught.
-The trio tries to devise a plan to launder the money to no avail.
-Peter decides to accept full responsibility for the crime.
-He writes a confession and slips it under Lumbergh's office door after hours, along with traveler's checks for the stolen money.
-Peter then learns that the 'Lumbergh' who Joanna slept with was Ron Lumbergh, an ex-colleague unrelated to Bill Lumbergh.
-He meets Joanna, who has started a new job at another restaurant.
-He apologizes to her, and they reconcile.
+On Monday, Peter discovers that a bug in Michael's code has caused the virus to steal over $300,000 across the weekend, which guarantees they will be caught and sent to federal prison.
+Unable to conceal the crime, Peter decides to accept full responsibility, writing a confession and slipping it under Lumbergh's office door after hours, along with traveler's checks for the stolen money.
+Peter learns that the 'Lumbergh' with whom Joanna slept was Ron Lumbergh, another software engineer unrelated to Bill Lumbergh.
+He meets Joanna, who has started a new job at another restaurant, to apologize, and they reconcile.

-The next morning, Peter drives to Initech expecting to be arrested, but discovers that the building is on fire, which destroys all evidence of the scheme.
-He sees Milton at the scene, apparently having made good on repeated threats to burn down the building after being mistreated.
-While enjoying his new job as a construction worker, which his neighbor Lawrence helped him find, Peter digs through the rubble that was once Initech's building, and finds the burnt remains of Milton's stapler.
-Samir and Michael begin their own new jobs at Initech's rival Intertrode.

-Milton, having found and taken the traveler's checks while searching for his stapler in Lumbergh's office, uses the money to vacation in Mexico, where he threatens to put strychnine in the resort's guacamole after being neglected by staff.
+The next morning, Peter drives to Initech to turn himself in, but the problem has solved itself: Milton has committed arson and burned down the building as an act of revenge against the company.
+With the evidence of his crime destroyed, Peter begins his new job working in construction with his neighbor Lawrence, while Samir and Michael join Initech's rival, Initrode.
+Having found the traveler's checks, Milton escapes to Mexico but continues to be denied respect.